Published on October 13, 2025

 What happens when your term ends?
 Most term life policies offer some form of renewal.
 Typically, you can continue your coverage on a year-to-year basis without needing a new medical exam.
 However, it’s critical to understand that your premiums will increase significantly upon renewal, often going up each year.
 This feature is designed as a short-term solution, not a permanent plan.
 Before you commit, check your policy documents to see what the renewal terms are.
 Knowing your options ahead of time prevents surprises down the road if you find you still need coverage when the initial term expires.

-Can You Convert Your Policy?
+Can You Convert Your Policy to Whole Life?

 A conversion privilege is one of the most valuable features a term policy can have.
 This allows you to exchange your term policy for a permanent one, like whole life insurance, without having to prove your insurability with another medical exam.
 This can be a lifesaver if your health changes during the term.
 If you think you might want or need lifelong coverage later, look for a policy with a strong conversion option.
 Ask about the window for conversion—some policies only allow it in the first few years, while others are more flexible.
 This feature gives you valuable flexibility as your life and needs change.